gloirekiba/markdown-blog-post/README.md

 <h1 align="center">Markdown Blog Post</h1>

-Markdown Blog Post is a blog post written in markdown and rendered in HTML.
+<p align="center">Markdown Blog Post is a blog post written in markdown and rendered in HTML.</p>
-<p align="center"></p>

 ## Technologies used